libu40/Recipe-Management/README.md

 run the application.
 The project is expected to be delivered as a GitHub (or any other public git hosting) repository URL.

-All these requirements needs to be satisfied:
+All these requirements need to be satisfied:

 1. It must be a REST application implemented using Java (use a framework of your choice)
 2. Your code should be production-ready.